handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 {% endhighlight %}

-A function we call trackingValues, that receives a series of model objects, and generates data based on the TRACKING_MAP
+A function we call trackingValues, that receives a series of model objects, and generates data based on the TRACKING_MAP.

 {% highlight python %}
 def trackingValues(**args):